RoccoPaolillo/IPF_multidim/README.md

 # Handling input file

 Data to be integrated are in input_file.csv.
 Here is how the user must upload:
 * variable: the knonw marginals and joint target used for estimate.
-Joint variables must be linked by "_"
+Known joint variables and categories must be linked by "_"
 * category: the level known for each variable
 * value: the value of each category
 Estimates here assume data derive from the same population, i.e. the sum of categories for each variable give the same result